Robert Florey: Hollywood

-Florey went to Hollywood in 1921 as a journalist for Cinemagazine.
-He worked as foreign publicity director for Douglas Fairbanks and Mary Pickford and was European advance manager for Rudolph Valentino.
+In 1921, Florey went to Hollywood, working as a journalist for Cinémagazine.
+He was foreign publicity director for Douglas Fairbanks and Mary Pickford and European advance manager for Rudolph Valentino.
 He was an assistant director on Parisian Nights (1925).

-He went to MGM where he was an assistant on The Masked Bride (1925), Exquisite Sinner (1926), Bardelys the Magnificent (1926), La Bohème (1926) and The Magic Flame (1927).
+He was hired by Metro-Goldwyn-Mayer as an assistant on The Masked Bride (1925), Exquisite Sinner (1926), Bardelys the Magnificent (1926), La Bohème (1926) and The Magic Flame (1927).

 He also shot newsreel footage in New York.

 Early films

 Florey's first film as director was One Hour of Love (1927) for Tiffany Productions.
 He did The Romantic Age (1927) for Columbia and Face Value (1927) for Stirling Pictures.
 He was assistant on The Woman Disputed (1928).
 He directed and co-wrote the 27-minute experimental film Johann the Coffinmaker in 1927, said to have been made for $200 in his spare time, shooting at night while working on other films in the daytime.
 The avant-garde film was made on only three sets, and involved a lot of trick photographic effects.